 As little as one crumb of a gluten-containing food or product is enough to cause damage in a celiac patient.1

 Cross contamination can happen in your home, at school, work, restaurants, or social events.

 Gluten may be found in food and beverages, as well as many everyday products including medications, vitamins, lotions, shampoos, hand soaps, lipstick, makeup, pet food, etc.1

 Undiagnosed and/or untreated celiacs have twice the risk of premature death compared to age- and sex-matched controls.3

 Have you or a family member recently been diagnosed with celiac disease?
 I can help guide your transition to a gluten free #nocrumbsplease life and teach you how to reduce your risk of accidental exposure to gluten through cross contamination.

-What is Non-Celiac Gluten Sensitivity (NCGS) / Non-Celiac Wheat Sensitivity (NCWS)?
+Non-Celiac Gluten Sensitivity (NCGS) is also reffered to as Non-Celiac Wheat Sensitivity (NCWS).

-People with NCGS/NCWS experience symptoms similar to those of celiac disease, which resolve when gluten is removed from the diet.
+People with NCGS/NCWS experience symptoms similar to those of celiac disease, which resolve when wheat is removed from the diet.
 However, they do not test positive for celiac disease.6

-NCGS/NCWS remains a disease of exclusion as no formal test for diagnosis has yet been developed and accepted by the conventional medical community.7
+NCGS/NCWS remains a disease of exclusion as no formal test for diagnosis has yet been developed and accepted by the conventional medical community.7, 8